The important variables in evaluating effects of alcohol on driving

 The mechanics of alcohol absorption, distribution and elimination are subject to a great degree of variability, depending on individual circumstances.
 Driving behavior, driver characteristics, and driving ability can also play a role in evaluating the effect alcohol has on driving ability, and the possibility of impairment.

-From a toxicological standpoint, the following is recommended as information your lawyer should acquire:
+From a toxicological standpoint, the following is recommended as information your DUI lawyer should acquire: